buy the book ribbon

 $ export EMAIL_PASSWORD="yoursekritpasswordhere"

-Now let’s pass that env var through to our docker container using one more -e flag, this one fishing the env var out of the shell we’re in:
+Now let’s pass that environment variable through to our Docker container using one more -e flag—this one fishing the env var out of the shell we’re in:

 $ docker build -t superlists . && docker run \